 Make sure you’ve chosen the right “bipolar” adjectives as it’s the hardest and probably the most important part of the job to do to get accurate results.
 Finding a proper adjective and its antonym is the key to success.
-If you’re unsure of your strength when it comes to linguistic means, then definitely check the next point.
+If you’re unsure of your strength when it comes to linguistics, then definitely check the next point.

 An Adjective Check List

-In the case of using such a survey technique, you don’t need to contrast opposite adjectives.
+When using such a survey technique, you don’t need to contrast opposite adjectives.
 Just list positive and negative concepts for participants to choose from.